Galway Motorcycle School

 The following is a summary of the training courses available at Galway Motorcycle School

-This is for people who are new to motorcycling or people who have very little motorcycle experience.
+This is for people who are new to motorcycling or people who have very little motorcycle experience, that are not required to do IBT.
 It takes place in a controlled environment (unused car park or equivalent) and familiarises people with basic bike control skills, i.e. clutch control, balancing, turning, throttle control, braking, gear changing etc. This usually takes 3 - 4 hours work.

 At this stage, if a trainee has their own, road legal, motorcycle, they are encouraged to get as much practice as possible on their own.